 The Corporate Strategic Reality

 The term ‘Strategic’ is generally associated with decision-making for crucial boardroom level initiatives and plans.
 It is a given that the corporate business model and focuses on product development, promotion, delivery, and support are strategic business elements.
-The reality of the current business environment is that many businesses exhibit a pretension for investment and adoption of non-strategic technology products by being too early or too late in meeting customer demands and mitigating competitive intrusions.
+The reality of the current business environment is that many businesses exhibit a pretension for investment and adoption of non-strategic technology products by being too early or too late to meet customer demands and mitigate competitive intrusions.
 Thus, diluting the strategic nature of IT investments and wasting corporate investment funds.